forsenior/senior-os/README.md

 # Senior-OS

-Working environment for late seniors and cognitive challenged users
+**This work is in progress and for testing purposes only**

-**This work is in progress.**
+Working environment for late seniors and cognitive challenged users (e.g. Alzheimer's disease, Down syndrome)

 ## Description

 Late seniors and cognitive challenged users encounter difficulties when using common desktop systems and require assistance from their caregivers.
 They are also easy targets for cyber criminals.
-This project aims to provide a working environment suitable for such users and improve their security protection.
+This project aims to provide a working environment suitable for such users and improve their online security.

 ## Key features